atgreen/cl-log4j/README.md

 a proper logging system for Common Lisp.
 The purpose of this project is to experiment with wapping Java libraries with OpenLDK.

+`log4j` is an interesting library for exercising OpenLDK thanks to extensive use of reflection, dynamic code generation, unsafe methods, stalk walking, and more.

 The OpenLDK APIs are under very active development and are sure to change.
 Any feedback would really be appreciated!